Mark Hunt (politician)

-Mark Allen Hunt (born January 23, 1960, in Charleston, West Virginia) is an American politician who is currently serving as the West Virginia State Auditor since 2025.
-As a Republican, he served in the West Virginia Senate, representing the 8th district from 2022 to 2025.
+Mark Allen Hunt (born January 23, 1960, in Charleston, West Virginia) is an American politician and attorney serving as the West Virginia State Auditor since 2025.
+A member of the Republican Party, he served in the West Virginia Senate from 2022 to 2025, representing the 8th district.

 From 2012 to 2014, Hunt was a Democratic member of the West Virginia House of Delegates representing District 36 from 2012 to 2014.
 Hunt served consecutively from January 2009 until January 2013, and non-consecutively from January 1995 until January 2001 and from January 2005 until January 2007 in District 30 and District 31 seats.
 Hunt was a candidate for West Virginia Senate in 2000 and a candidate for the United States House of Representatives for West Virginia's 2nd congressional district in 2006.
 In 2024, Hunt was elected West Virginia State Auditor.

 Life and career

 Hunt was born in Charleston, West Virginia, and spent weekends and summers with his grandparents in Belle, located in eastern Kanawha County.
 He graduated from Stonewall Jackson High School in 1979.
-Hunt served as staff to the West Virginia Legislature from 1984 to 1990, after which he left the position to attend law school.
+From 1984 to 1990, prior to attending law school, Hunt served as a staff member for the West Virginia Legislature.

 Education

-Hunt earned his BA from the University of Charleston, his MA from Marshall University, and his JD from the David A. Clarke School of Law at the University of the District of Columbia.
+Hunt earned his BA in political science and education from the University of Charleston in 1982.
+He went on to receive his MA in public administration from Marshall University in 1984.
+He later earned his JD from the David A. Clarke School of Law at the University of the District of Columbia in 1994.